What Darwin Nunez wore during Liverpool training as six players not spotted

 Darwin Nunez did not start against Spurs, with Klopp admitting the striker had a small bone issue around his knee.
 Nunez was involved in training but could be seen wearing strapping around his issue.

 Of the goalkeepers, only No.1 Alisson Becker and Vitezslav Jaros could be spotted at the warm-up stage.
-Caoimhin Kelleher nor Adrian were not, although the latter is not registered in Liverpool’s Europa League set-up to meet squad rules.
+Caoimhin Kelleher nor Adrian were not, although the latter has since been pictured although is not registered in Liverpool’s Europa League set-up to meet squad rules.
 That does not mean that Kelleher is ruled out, however.
 He may well have not been captured by the camera or absent for a different reason if he did not train.

 Liverpool players spotted in training